 A star tip and piping bag will make for some fancy swirls but you could also just as beautifully use a butterknife to create some meringue waves.

-Return the pie with meringue to the oven to allow the meringue some time to cook.
+Return the sweet potato pie with meringue to the oven to allow the meringue some time to cook.
 A quick ten minutes at 350 degrees F will do!

 And a good strong toast under the broiler.

 Don’t walk away.
 Now is no time to multi-task.
 Stand watch and rotate the pie to toast evenly.